WRPI-Troy-91-5/wrpi-website/README.md

 # WRPI.org - The Upstate Underground's Homepage
 Hello!
 This is the project page for [WRPI.org](http://wrpi.org), the website for Rensselaer Polytechnic Institute's independent, student-run radio station located in Troy, NY.
-We broadcast on 91.5 FM in a ~75-mile radius out from the Albany, NY metro area.
+We broadcast on 91.5 FM in a ~75-mile radius out from our transmitter in North Greenbush.
 If you'd like to contribute to the project, read on :)
 Keep it locked!

 ## How to Contribute